Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Quick Verdict

 Metro by T-Mobile is one of the cheapest ways to get unlimited data on T-Mobile's network with taxes and fees included in the price.
 The $25/mo entry plan includes 35GB of priority data and a 5-year price guarantee.
 The $30/mo plan adds 10GB hotspot.
-The $60 plan is a hidden gem — 70GB priority data, 25GB hotspot, HD video, Amazon Prime, and 100GB Google One, all taxes included.
+The $60/mo plan (with AutoPay) is a hidden gem — unlimited premium data (no throttle), 25GB hotspot, HD video (toggle required), Amazon Prime, and 100GB Google One (Android only), all taxes included.
 If T-Mobile covers your area and you want simple, predictable pricing with no annual prepay commitment, Metro is a strong pick.

 All Metro by T-Mobile Plans